Newton's Method Interactive Graph

 by M. Bourne

 The graph below allows you to explore the concept of Newton's Method for finding the roots of equations.
+Our aim is to start with an initial guess and get closer to the point where the graph crosses the x-axis.

 You can choose 4 different functions, and choose your own starting value for the algorithm.